msebastian02/ECG-System-with-AD8232/README.md

 2. Software - MCU Code &amp; WebPageInterface

 \*MCU Code - Written and compiled in Keil uVision v5.29
 \*WebPageInterface - FrontEnd Written and compiled in Angular 8+ Framework &amp; BackEnd Written and compiled in Python Flask
+\*ESP01 Code - Written and compiled in Arduino IDE

 Documentation